 Chris Russell is an experienced botanic garden executive and is currently Executive Director of Royal Botanic Gardens Cranbourne.
 Chris has experience in the fields of strategic planning, public garden and natural resource management, tourism and education, coupled with tertiary qualifications in science and land management.
 He is immediate past President of BGANZ Council and serves on a variety of not-for-profit tourism and industry boards and committees.
 This combination provides Chris with broad insight into the challenges facing contemporary botanic gardens and the importance of effective membership organisations in supporting the growth of our sector.

 Leonie is an experienced strategist and leader, with over 25 years’ experience in botanic garden’s management, public realm development and maintenance, community development and visitor experience programming, master planning and infrastructure delivery.
 She has a doctorate in taxonomy and palaeobotany, as well as business administration and company director qualifications.
 Leonie has held executive and senior positions in three Australian botanic gardens, in local and state government and in university research administration.
 As State Manager and Principal Scientist of a highly successful environmental consulting company, she has worked on many important environmental issues in southern Australia.
-As well as working with and within boards, Lucy has contributed to local and national strategic committees and task forces.
+As well as working with and within boards, Leonie has contributed to local and national strategic committees and task forces.
 An engaging storyteller, she promotes the critical work of botanic gardens at every opportunity.
-Currently, Leonie is the Deputy Director Collections at the Botanic Gardens and State Herbarium of South Australia.
+Currently, Leonie is the Deputy Director Living Collections at the Botanic Gardens and State Herbarium of South Australia.